-I adjure you [Metatron], more beloved and dear than all heavenly beings, [Faithful servant] of the God of Israel, the High Priest (בהן גדול), chief of [the priest]s (ראש הבהנים), you who poss[ess seven]ty names; and whose name[is like your Master's]...
-Great Prince, who is appointed over the great princes, who is the head of all the camps.49
+I adjure you [Metatron], more beloved and dear than all heavenly beings, [Faithful servant] of the God of Israel, the High Priest (בהן גדול), chief of [the priest]s (בהנים), you who poss[ess seven]ty names; and whose name [is like your Master's] ...
+Great Prince, who is appointed over the great princes, who is the head of all the camps.
+50

 It is also noteworthy that Metatron's role as the heavenly high priest appears to be supported in the Hekhalot materials by the motif of the peculiar sacerdotal duties of the terrestrial protagonist of the Hekhalot literature, Rabbi Ishmael b.
 Elisha, to whom Metatron serves as an angelus interpres.
 In view of Enoch-Metatron sacerdotal affiliations, it is not coincidental that Rabbi Ishmael is the tanna who is attested in b.
-Ber.
-7a as a high priest.
-Elior observes that in Hekhalot Rabbati this rabbinic authority is portrayed in terms similar to those used in the Talmud, that is, as a priest burning an offering on the altar.
-Other Hekhalot materials, including 3 Enoch, 2 also often refer to R. Ishmael's priestly origins.
-The priestly features of this visionary might not only reflect the heavenly priesthood of Metatron that also allude to the former priestly duties of the
+Ber 7a as a high priest.
+Elior observes that in Hekhalot Rabbati this rabbinic authority is portrayed in terms similar to those used in the Talmud, i.e., as a priest burning an offering